Thursday, January 29, 2009

 DP: Anna Griffin

-Rose- Inkadinkado Fine Line Classics #90575X, Background- Stampin' Up!
+Stamps: Rose- Inkadinkado Fine Line Classics #90575X, Background- Stampin' Up!
 Bella Toile, Sentiment- H&M Stamps "Our Love" set

 Ink: Brilliance Graphite, Stampin' Up!
 Old Olive Classic